brandonchacon/TimberlineCS/AdvCSAssignments/JavaScript/IntroToJavaScript/README.md

 ### Getting Started

+All modern browsers are capabable to rendering javascript, which makes developing in javascript quick and easy.

 1. First create a new folder on your computer called IntroToJavaScript.
 Then, open the folder in VS Code.

 2. Add two new files to this folder,